This in-depth post follows on from Ziggy’s Dramatic Arrival at the Gold Coast Birth Centre – A Mother’s Review (Part 1)

 P.S.
 As I finished this blog, Ziggy started giggling in my arms for the FIRST time.
 He sure knows how to have the last laugh.
 Amazing.

 P,P.S.
 Note: Links to this blog have been sent to the Gold Coast Birth Centre.
+They have replied and thanked me for sharing it.

 Find your life path